benjaken/renderable.dart/README.md

-# CodeGen
+# Renderable
 An element-model-based Dart code generator.
-CodeGen's AnalyzerConverter can convert SourceGen code to CodeGen code by calling one method.
+Renderable's AnalyzerConverter can convert SourceGen code to Renderable code by calling one method.

 ### Updates
 First version will release when ClassElement is finished